 Fair Value of Financial Instruments

 Accounting Standards Codification (ASC) 820, Fair Value Measurement, defines fair values as the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
 As such, fair value is determined based upon assumptions that market participants would use in pricing an asset or liability.
 Fair value measurements are classified on a three-tier hierarchy as follows:

 In many cases, a valuation technique used to measure fair value includes inputs from multiple levels of the fair value hierarchy described above.
 The lowest level of significant input determines the placement of the entire fair value measurement in the hierarchy.

-The carrying amounts of the Company’s short-term financial instruments, including cash and cash equivalents, other current assets, accounts payable and accrued liabilities approximate fair value due to the relatively short period to maturity for these instruments.
+The carrying amounts of the Company’s short-term financial instruments, including cash and cash equivalents, accounts payable and accrued liabilities approximate fair value due to the relatively short period to maturity for these instruments.